asvela/keyoscacquire/keyoscacquire/README.md

 DEBUG = False           # print more details
 ```

-For changes to these defaults to take effect, the package must be reinstalled locally after doing the changes in `default_options.py`, simply by navigating to the directory containing `setup.py` and running `python setup.py install` or `install.bat`. **Note** that none of the functions access the global variables directly, but they are feed them as default arguments.
+For changes to these defaults to take effect, the package must be reinstalled locally after doing the changes in `default_options.py`, simply by navigating to the directory containing `setup.py` and running `$ python setup.py install` or `install.bat`. **Note** that none of the functions access the global variables directly, but they are feed them as default arguments.

 The `WAVEFORM_FORMAT` dictates whether 16/8 bit raw values or comma separated ascii voltage values should be transferred when the waveform is queried for (the output file will be ascii anyway, this is simply a question of how the data is transferred to and processed on the computer).
 Raw values format is approx. 10x faster than ascii.